The Bay of Kotor

 We booked a day of white-water rafting on the Tara river in the north of Montenegro which was only 45 euros each.
 Compared to the white water rafting I had done in Costa Rica this seemed like a steal.

 The drive there was a quick jaunt through the mountains behind Risan, then onwards through wide flat valleys bordered by mountains.
 After Nikšić we got back into the mountains and from Plužine onwards we were following the azure blue waters of the reservoir and river which was at the bottom of the steepest gorge in Europe.
-An innumerable amount of tunnels later, some rain and some amazing views we arrived at the waterfall rafting centre.
+An innumerable number of tunnels later, some rain and some amazing views we arrived at the waterfall rafting centre.

 Lake montenegro